basp/sakura/README.md

 ## Sakura
 The central repository for both the **Sakura** `Dockerfile` (to build a development image) and the *current* database required to bootstrap your environment.

+## Why?
+You will only need this if you are on Windows and wanna do some local MOO hacking without relying on a machine in the cloud.
+This `Dockerfile` should compile a Docker image that you can boot up to start hacking on a variety of MOO databases straightaway.

 ## Getting started
 You'll need to build the container first.
 Make sure to give it a tag that you can remember: